ingvald/inx.fyi/src/site/notes/thoughts, notes.md

 [^1]: to observe - notice, take note of, make a remark about something (interesting)

+*contact: ingvald at skaug dot no, or https://indieweb.social/@ingvald*

 <style>
 .footer, .backlinks {
 	display: none;